EleoLI/EmbodiedBERT/README.md

 The zipped folder 'regressor_models' contains trained models for predicting sensorimotor values.

-For training and testing EmbodiedBERT, change the hyperparameters in model.config and run 'main.py'.
+For training and testing EmbodiedBERT, change the hyperparameters in main.config and run 'main.py'.